hiattzhao/photos-portfolio/special.markdown

 Hiatt has captured thousands of these <a href="https://vimeo.com/hiattzhao/" target="_blank">"architectural reflections"</a> photographs and have exhibited in numerous galleries and offices around the world, such as New York City and Shanghai.

 This particular photograph is the first of 8 editions with a dimension of 24 inches by 36 inches, printed in 2010 and framed by the artist.
-Only three editions have printed so far.
+Only three editions have been printed so far.
 The second edition is an 8 inches by 10 inches print owned by a collector.
 And the third edition is in a form of a wall sticker that is on the artist's bedroom wall.
 There are now five unreleased editions left, but Hiatt doesn't want to print anymore at the time of this writing.

 The viewer might ask: Why $1,000,000?